tplatt92/tplatt92/README.md

 Day 20: With our JavaScript fundamentals week coming up, I reviewed the basics of JavaScript including Primitive values, string methods, the Math Object and simple Boolean logic including conditionals and comparison operators.

 Day 21: Continued to review JS fundamentals today I focused on the array and object data structures.
 I looked at how to access and add/remove data from them and reviewed some important array methods including: push(), pop(), shift(), unshift(), slice(), splice() and more.
 Tomorrow morning I will review different ways of looping and iterating over data.

+Day 22: Reviewed different loop types and explored their strengths and weaknesses.
+When different loops are most useful.
+Week 2 began of the School of Code bootcamp where we met our new teams for the weeks and began the day with an engaging workshop on growth mindset.
+In the afternoon we looked at some JavaScript fundamentals and went through exerises to practice some of those basics.